-For our internal manufacturing operations, once the design is ready and the customer places the order, digital instructions are sent to the production floor where manufacturing can begin immediately.
+Our internal manufacturing operations produce parts in-house, while our outsourced manufacturing operations automatically route the parts for production by a global network of premium manufacturing partners.
 Our proprietary software and business process automates the non-recurring manufacturing engineering in many of our services, removing time and cost from the manufacture of the custom part.
 With the integrated digital thread, data is shared through the continuum of the manufacturing process, from product conception and design upload to manufacturing, inspection and delivery.
-This ensures consistency, quality and a high degree of automation.
+This ensures consistency, quality, and a high degree of automation.
 As a result of this automation, we are able to ship parts to customers with industry leading speed at scale.
+For parts produced by the manufacturing network, our proprietary software automatically routes the parts to the right manufacturing partner within minutes using an AI-infused smart order routing system built on machine learning data of millions of parts produced.